theit8514/Stationeers-InventoryTweaks/README.md

 * EnableOverrideInventorySelect (default: false): This will enable or disable overriding the Inventory Select keybind.
   If enabled, the Inventory Select keybind will be enhanced to stow items when the selected item can't be swapped.

+* SlotExclusions (default: "ItemHardSuit:Programmable Chip,ItemSuitHARM:Chip"): List of slot exclusions in the format "PrefabName:SlotName".
+  Entries should be separated by commas.
+This prevents automated stowing from placing items in slots of specific prefabs.
+  Players can still manually place items in these slots if desired.
+For example, "ItemHardSuit:Programmable Chip" prevents automated stow from placing programmable chips in the chip slot of hard suits.

 # Future Plans

 Thoughts on additional features: